 For threading the needle, it's usually easiest to use a needle threader.
 A threader is helpful, but it isn't necessary.
 To thread the needle without a threader, just stick the end of the yarn or thread through the eye of the needle and pull through a length of the thread or yarn.Continue to 5 of 6 below.

 What Is a Tapestry Needle Best Used for?

 There are several tasks that crocheters and knitters use tapestry needles to accomplish:

-- Sewing Seams; Joining Squares or Pieces Together: Tapestry needles are good tools to whip stitch seams closed, and to join afghan squares together.
-Worth noting: there are ways to sew seams and join pieces that don't require a needle at all; you can use a crochet... hook for some joining methods.
+Tapestry needles are good tools to whip stitch seams closed, and to join afghan squares together.
+It is worth noting that there are ways to sew seams and join pieces that don't require a needle at all—you can use a crochet hook for some joining methods.

-- Cross Stitching or Embroidering on Your Crochet Work: Some crochet stitches, such as afghan stitch and single crochet, are square enough that you can work cross stitch onto them instead of using a more traditional background of aida fabric.
-This is a useful technique to know about if you'd like to introduce interesting pattern designs and multiple colors into your crochet work, without having to resort to tapestry crochet techniques.
+Some crochet stitches, such as afghan stitch and single crochet, are square enough that you can work cross stitch onto them instead of using a more traditional background of Aida fabric.
+This is a useful technique to know if you'd like to introduce interesting pattern designs and multiple colors into your crochet work, without having to resort to tapestry crochet techniques.
 Knitters and crocheters can both embroider onto their handmade fabrics using tapestry needles.

 Beyond just crochet and knitting, tapestry needles are also useful for:

 Tapestry Needle Sizes